Witchcraft Comes in Many Varieties

 Ancient folklore is the basis for Faery traditions, usually found in, but not restricted to, the British Isles.
 In Ireland, the faery folk are called the Tuatha de Danaan.
 In Wales, the Twlwyth Teg, and in Scotland, there are a whole bunch of faery folk, such as, Buachailleen, Brownies, Gnomes, the Gruagach, Heather Pixies, Pixies and Seelie Courts, But you must watch out for the bad guys: "Ghillie Dhu, Kelpies, Nucklelavees, and Fachans.

 There is also a branch of Wicca called Faery Wicca.

 29. Fellowship of Isis

 Not to be confused with any terrorist group, the Fellowship of Isis began in Ireland in 1976.
 It is multi-faith and inclusive.
-It is based on the worship of the female goddess, Isis, the Divine Mother, ‘she of 10,000 names’.
-There are 26,000 members of FoI worldwide.
+It is centred around the worship of the female goddess, Isis, the Divine Mother, ‘she of 10,000 names’.
+There are 26,000 members of FOL worldwide.
 Their website is well worth exploring.

 30. Floral Witch

 As the name suggests, a floral witch works mainly with flowers, their properties, and essences.
 She may work magickly with them or focus entirely on healing.